Comparing omicron and delta: What we know about infectiousness, symptoms, severity and vaccine protection

 It's too early to know the risk of a person previously infected with Omicron getting Omicron again.

 How effective are two doses of vaccine?

-However, two doses of vaccine still prevent severe disease, with a vaccine effectiveness against hospitalization of up to 35% six months later.
-This is less than half as effective as the protection offered against hospitalization with delta.
+However, two doses of vaccine still prevent severe disease, with a vaccine effectiveness against hospitalisation of up to 35% six months later.
+This is less than half as effective as the protection offered against hospitalisation with Delta.

 How effective are three doses of vaccine?